mcgoldrick7469/cubic-and-quartic-graph/README.md

 # cubic-and-quartic-graph

-used https://guides.lib.berkeley.edu/how-to-write-good-documentation for how to write this used https://www.markdownguide.org/basic-syntax for markdown syntax computer science project
+used https://guides.lib.berkeley.edu/how-to-write-good-documentation for how to write this

+used https://www.markdownguide.org/basic-syntax for markdown syntax

+computer science project

+## purpose

-purpose: this programs purpose is to take in a cubic or quartic function and return the ordered pairs along with some other information
+- this programs purpose is to take in a cubic or quartic function and return the ordered pairs along with some other information

 ## how to use this program

 'insert unlisted video of using program'

 ## function documentation